Dev Mantra

 Step 2: India Team Kickoff and Alignment

 The India team typically starts its day at around 9:00 AM IST with a structured team standup.
+Members review assigned tasks, clarify expectations, and identify dependencies or blockers before production begins.

 Unlike traditional outsourcing models, this is not a passive execution layer.
 High-performing India teams operate with ownership, accountability, and a clear understanding of deliverables.